FinnNahon/finnnahon.github.io/content/info/travels/one_bag_philosophy.md

 title: "one bag philosophy"
 BookToc: true
 ---
-<span style="font-family: 'AlteHaasGrotesk-Bold', sans-serif; color: yellow; font-size: 40px;">one bag philosophy</span>
+<span style="font-family: 'AlteHaasGrotesk-Bold', sans-serif; color: #F6EB61; font-size: 40px;">one bag philosophy</span>

-Onebagging is about travelling with only a single carry-on sized bag.
-It is about experiencing the place you're visiting without being weighed down by any excess.
+As the name implies, this philosophy is about travelling with a single carry-on sized bag that focuses on essential items only.

+This way you can move about without being weighed down by any excess.
+I will be following this process throughout my journey.

 <!DOCTYPE html>
 <html lang="en">